 Prior to the 1995 archaeological survey of Old Spanish Fort Park, excavations had focused inside or immediately around La Pointe-Krebs House, with the primary intent of establishing a construction date for the structure and to aid restoration planning.
-The 1995 shovel test survey project, although associated with the 1995 restoration of La Pointe-Krebs House, represented the first research to evaluate archaeological remains in the surrounding four-acre park and the site as a whole (Gums 1996).
-After these investigations, La Pointe-Krebs House was restored and once again opened to the public (Figures 1-13 and 1-14).
+The 1995 shovel test survey project, although associated with the 1995 restoration of La Pointe-Krebs House, represented the first research to evaluate archaeological remains in the surrounding 4-acre park and the site as a whole (Gums 1996).
+After these investigations, La Pointe-Krebs House was restored and once again opened to the public (Figures 1-3 and 1-13).

-The 1995 survey by CAS involved digging 510 shovel tests in Old Spanish Fort Park and in Krebs Cemetery, east of the park (Figures 1-15 and 1-16).
+The 1995 survey by CAS involved digging 510 shovel tests in Old Spanish Fort Park and in Krebs Cemetery, east of the park (Figures 1-14 and 1-15).
 Thirty-seven cultural features were recorded in 46 (9%) of the 510 shovel tests, including a shell and mortar midden on the shore of Krebs Lake, numerous pits, structural wall or palisade fence trenches, postholes, and other features thought to be middens and structural remains.

-Five artifact clusters, designated Areas 1-5, suggested that other plantation structures once stood within Old Spanish Fort Park (see Figure 1-16).
+Five artifact clusters, designated Areas 1 to 5, suggested that other plantation structures once stood within Old Spanish Fort Park (see Figure 1-15).
 The abundance of Native American pottery and the presence of an apparent shell midden suggested that a substantial Native American occupation predated the colonial plantation.
-Artifacts recovered during the 1995 survey of Old Spanish Fort Park reflected the continuous occupation of the site by Native Americans, European colonists, and Americans from the late seventeenth century into the mid-twentieth century.
+Artifacts recovered during the 1995 survey of Old Spanish Fort Park reflected the continuous occupation of the site by Native Americans, European colonists, and Americans from the late seventeenth to mid-twentieth century.